Andrew011002/Logistic-Regression/README.md

 ---

+## Scripts

+- **Logistic Regression script**: This python file shows you the inner-workings of a logistic regression model implemented in the class `LogisticRegression`.
+You can not only inspect the model, but see some of the other functions used to enable it's capabilities like: `flatten()` for data preprocessing, `sigmoid()` for the activation function, `calculuate_loss()` for the log-loss function, etc. You can access the full python script here: [logistic_regression.py](https://github.com/Andrew011002/Logistic-Regression/blob/master/logistic_regression.py).

-## Notebooks
+## Notebook

-- **Cats vs Dogs Classifier**: This notebook guides you through data preprocessing and preparation, model initialization, setting up hyperparameters, and the training and testing phases.
-You'll witness the model achieving an accuracy rate of 99%.
-Access the notebook here: [cats-vs-dogs-classifier.ipynb](https://github.com/Andrew011002/Logistic-Regression/blob/master/cats_vs_dogs.ipynb).
+- **Cats vs Dogs Classifier**: This notebook guides you through building a `LogisticRegression` model to predict cats and dogs from the [cats_vs_dogs Hugging Face Dataset](https://huggingface.co/datasets/cats_vs_dogs).
+You'll learn basic data preprocessing, model initialization, setting up hyperparameters, and both the training and testing of the model.
+You should expect to see the model achieving a 99% when the notebook is run successfully.
+You can access the notebook here: [cats-vs-dogs-classifier.ipynb](https://github.com/Andrew011002/Logistic-Regression/blob/master/cats_vs_dogs.ipynb).

 ---